 Contrary to popular belief, cavities are NOT caused solely by eating too many sugary foods and/or not brushing enough.
 Many people who have a high-carbohydrate diet never get cavities, while others who do not consume many sugary foods continue to get cavities year after year.
 Tooth decay is caused by multiple factors, but the most important is the type and concentration of bacteria found in the mouth.
 Excessive amounts of specific “cavity-causing” bacteria can result in tooth decay even if a patient has good dental hygiene and a low-sugar diet.
 And many forms of decay are harder to detect with X-rays and are usually painless.
 So as the old adage goes, don’t wait till it hurts.

 What is the best way to renew my smile?

 New techniques in cosmetic dentistry are making it convenient and attractive to make over your smile.
 For centuries, porcelain has been used by artists, and in the last few years, porcelain veneers – ultra-thin, translucent shells – have become the technique of choice for treating discolored, chipped, or stained front teeth.
 Veneers bond tenaciously to teeth and can be successfully applied to teeth in as little as one visit to render a complete smile makeover.
 Of course, a careful diagnostic first visit with the dentist is necessary in order to discuss patient preferences in color, size, and individual characterizations.
 Once cemented, veneers are beautiful and as strong as natural teeth, and can withstand normal chewing and function.

-What is the cause of the chipping and wear I notice on my teeth?
+What is the cause chipping and wear notice on my teeth?

-What is the best way for me to straighten my teeth?
+What is the best way to straighten my teeth?